Bolivar, South Australia

-Bolivar is an outer northern suburb of Adelaide, South Australia.
+Bolivar (/en/) is an outer northern suburb of Adelaide, South Australia.
 It is located in the City of Salisbury.

 History

 Bolivar was a barque built in 1826 in Monmouth by shipbuilder William Lambert.
 Measuring 108 feet 6 inches in length, 28 feet 2 inches in beam, and 19 feet 10 inches in depth, the vessel had a tonnage of 386, and was registered in London under the ownership of Fenwick.
 One of the notable voyages of Bolivar occurred in 1849-1850 under the command of Captain William Murray.
 The ship departed from London and Plymouth on Thursday, 4 October 1849, bound for Port Adelaide.
 After nearly four months at sea, Bolivar arrived at its destination on Monday, 28 January 1850.
 This journey was part of a series of voyages that connected the United Kingdom to Australia, facilitating the transportation of passengers and goods during the mid-19th century.
 Bolivar had previously completed other significant journeys, including a voyage to Hobart Town in 1846.
 Over its years of service, the ship played a role in the maritime history of the United Kingdom and Australia.

 The suburb was established in 1956, and was named after the General Bolivar Hotel, which had been built by Walter Walpole, a settler who had arrived in South Australia in 1850 on Bolivar.
-According to Ronald Praite, Bolivar, South Australia, took its name from the old General Bolivar Hotel, taken from the sailing ship Bolivar that may have been named after Simon Bolivar, a Venezuelan soldier who led the revolutions against Spanish rule and liberated several South American countries from the Spanish empire.
+According to Ronald Praite, Bolivar, South Australia, took its name from the old General Bolivar Hotel, taken from the sailing ship Bolivar that may have been named after Simón Bolívar, a Venezuelan soldier who led the revolutions against Spanish rule and liberated several South American countries from the Spanish empire.
 Simon Bolivar was also known as the Liberator.

 The Bolivar Post Office in the then rural area opened on 1 July 1905 and closed in 1930.

 On 13 & 17 March 1910, the first flights in Australia were carried out in Bolivar.
 The aircraft in operation resembled the Bleriot monoplane that Bleriot famously flew during the historic 1909 crossing from France to England, marking a significant milestone in aviation history.

 On 27 June 1967, a historical plaque and mosaic was strategically placed in a prominent location by the City of Salisbury on the corner of Victoria Dr and Port Wakefield Rd, carefully chosen to commemorate the significant event that occurred on 13 March 1910, known as the Wittber hop.

 Geography

 Bolivar lies beside Barker Inlet and is bounded on the south by the Little Para River and on the east by Port Wakefield Road.

+On 30 October 2025, part of Bolivar was transferred to the neighbouring suburb of Paralowie, by notice of the South Australian Government Gazette.